Updated on March 23rd, 2023

 During my time preparing for the regatta in USVI, I was living on a boat for 3 weeks at the St Thomas Yacht Club.
 It was here that I realised the importance & power of a community & how much I need & miss that, with my choice of lifestyle.
 The people here were so welcoming & helpful.
 I really felt part of something as the event (St Thomas International Regatta – STIR) gathered speed & crew arrived from all over the world.

 On my first night in Antigua, I arrived at a party & feeling slightly unsure as my room had no windows or a lock for the door.
 The sign above the kitchen then said it all…

-I ended up staying for 3 weeks & companions for the remainder of my time in the Caribbean (sailing to St Martin), housesitting in Grand Cayman (Trusted Housesitters) & my stay at Hacienda Los Guayacanes in DR).
-Pineapple was also the venue for the best meal of the trip, a communal dining experience where everyone brought or did something to contribute & 20 of us ended up sitting down for a delicious roast pork dinner one evening.
+I ended up staying for 3 weeks & made companions for the remainder of my time in the Caribbean.
+I went sailing to St Martin, housesitting in Grand Cayman & my stay at Hacienda Los Guayacanes in the Dominican Republic.
+Pineapple was also the venue for the best meal of the trip.
+It was a communal dining experience where everyone brought or did something to contribute.
+Twenty of us ended up sitting down for a delicious roast pork dinner one evening.
 None of it was planned, it just happened, that’s Pineapple House!

 The key lesson I learnt?

 Don’t over plan so you can make the most of all the opportunities that come your way!

 Total Number of New Friends on Facebook – 51 (& lots more besides who “Don’t do Facebook!”)

 Mhai Yoga, Cuba – every morning we sat on the beach meditating while watching the sunrise.
 It will always be a memory I will cherish